j-fu/numcxx/README.md

 and   they   evolved   over   may   years.
 C++11   allows   for   a standard-conforming and concise implementation.

-Anyone expecting more sophisticated work (expression templates in particular) may have a look at these projects:
+Anyone expecting more sophisticated worK may have a look at these projects:

 - eigen